pa11y/pa11y-dashboard/README.md

 | 3             | 3.3.0              | 8+               | 2022-05-26       |
 | 2             | 2.4.2              | 4+               | 2020-01-16       |
 | 1             | 1.12               | 0.10-6           | 2016-12-05       |

-If you're opening issues related to these, please mention the version that the issue relates to.

 ## License